qdm12/reactdevcontainer/README.md

     1. Create a file `.devcontainer/Dockerfile` with `FROM qmcgaw/reactdevcontainer`
     1. Append instructions to the Dockerfile created.
 For example:
-        - Add more Go packages and add an alias
+        - Add more Npm packages and add an alias

             ```Dockerfile
             FROM qmcgaw/reactdevcontainer